 So, where did the word “Easter” come from?
 The exact origin of the word “Easter” is unclear.
 It’s not as simple as saying it has religious origins or pagan origins.

 Some historians suggest that it came from the phrase hebdomada alba, Latin for “white week,” used to describe the white garments new Christians wore when they were baptized during Holy Week.
 In Old German, the word became esostarum and, eventually, Easter.

 The Venerable Bede, a seventh-century Anglo-Saxon historian also known as Saint Bede, writes that the word Easter comes from the Anglo-Saxon dawn goddess of fertility Eostre, also the goddess of the dawn, who originated in what is now Scandinavia.
 Over time, early Christians started referring to the Feast of the Resurrection by the name of the month in which it was celebrated—Eosturmonath (what we now call April).

-Bottom line, no one knows the etymological origins of the word, “Easter.”
+The bottom line is that no one truly knows the etymological origins of the word “Easter.”
 It is one of the oldest Old English words.

 In the end, it is unimportant whether Easter comes from the goddess of the dawn or the Latin word for dawn.
 In whatever language, Easter today is a Christian holiday to celebrate Christ’s resurrection—and the reminder that death brings life.

-Traditional Easter dishes include seasonal produce as well as symbols of spring such as lamb, ham, eggs, asparagus, spring peas, hot cross buns and sweet breads, and a carrot cake.
+Traditional Easter dishes include seasonal produce as well as symbols of spring such as lamb, ham, eggs, asparagus, spring peas, hot cross buns, sweet breads, and a carrot cake.